 JK Excavating & Utilities was running construction on a residential jobsite in Morrow, Ohio when disaster struck.
 An unsecured excavation trench suddenly caved in, trapping an employee beneath.
 The other workers were not able to dig the employee out from under the massive weight of the dirt, sand, rocks and other debris in time to save them.

 OSHA was notified and conducted a thorough investigation of the company’s safety practices.
 Their findings were telling of the site’s conditions; JK Excavating & Utilities Inc. was ultimately cited for:

 As a result of the investigation, the company was fined $202,201 by OSHA, who also put them in their Severe Violator Enforcement Program.

 One thing that OSHA was not able to quantify in their investigation is the number of employees who may have suffered accidents before this cave-in.
 Lax and negligent safety protocols invariably lead to injuries.
 If you see unsafe practices while working, make sure to notify your supervisor.
 Employees have the right to a safe work environment, don’t wave that right for fear of speaking out.

 If you are injured on the job, especially if it was due to company negligence, be sure to notify management immediately.
 Not only will it hopefully set better safety practices in motion, it will also give you the opportunity to file for workers’ compensation.

 Workers’ comp can cover your medical bills, wages you lose while recovering, emotional trauma from the accident and other costs.
-A skilled attorney can help you get the process started and make sure it keeps moving once filed.
+A skilled Charlotte work comp lawyer can help you get the process started and make sure it keeps moving once filed.

 Construction can be a dangerous vocation, but it doesn’t need to be.
 There are series of practices that have been put in place to make sure workers are safe while on the job.
 If you see unsafe conditions, speak up and make things right.